awez/amirrajan.github.com/_posts/2014-11-30-id-give-anything.md

 "So let me make sure I understand this.
 When a male of your species enters this building, he is required to stuff his upper garment into his pants, and tie a piece of cloth around his neck?
 And females have to do what?!"

 The companies never noticed that she wore the same light gray cardigan, gray dress, light gray belt, and gray heels to every event.
 It was the only business casual attire she owned.
 Hair was easy, just tie it up in a nice tight bun.
 It looked elegant.
 She'd have her roommate apply her makeup.
 She'd skip polishing her nails though.
-They were always filed well passed her callused fingertips.
+They were always filed well past her callused fingertips.

 Only a few more minutes to go.
 This is when she'd always play one of the pieces she composed.
 Her focus changes.
 Her eyes piercingly look down the neck and finger board.
 She listens to her own heartbeat - her living metronome - trying desperately to feel each phase of the heart's cardiac cycle.
 Rosin dust lifts violently off the strings as she begins to play, she breaths it in.

 Five minutes for five months of work.
-Her ten thousand dollar violin sings a bitter sweet song of joy and resentment.
+Her ten thousand dollar violin sings a bittersweet song of joy and resentment.
 She executes flawlessly.
 Silence fills the air, signaling the employees to turn and clap before going back to eating cheese and drinking wine.

 She gives the invoice to human resources, and receives her check shortly after.
 She drives home and opens the door to the one bedroom apartment, greeted warmly by her roommate.
 She heads to the small dining nook - her humble corner of the apartment - and sits on her sofa bed.
 She smiles thinking about the next few months she'll have to devote to writing her next piece.